Purpleboxe/Library/README.md

 # Library

-A library app for the Odin Project!
+A library app for The Odin Project!

 Take a look at it here! https://purpleboxe.github.io/Library/